CTCycle/XREPORT-radiological-reports-generator/README.md

 3. **Generate a draft.** A selected model examines one or more study images and produces report text.
 The selected model determines its supported anatomy, image limit, optional clinical context, and resource requirements.
-4. **Review the result.** The draft remains editable.
-Findings describe the observations in the images, while Impression provides a shorter summary of the main conclusion.
-Both sections must be checked against the source images by a qualified reviewer.
+4. **Review the result.** The draft remains editable and uses the output sections declared by the selected model.
+Review Findings, Impression, both, or raw report text as applicable against the source images by a qualified reviewer.

 ### The underlying principle